elastic/ecctl/docs/ecctl_deployment_kibana_reallocate.md

 ## ecctl deployment kibana reallocate

-Reallocates the Kibana cluster nodes
+Reallocates Kibana instances

 ### Synopsis

-Reallocates the Kibana cluster nodes.
+Reallocates Kibana instances.
 If no "--instances" are specified all of the nodes will be restarted

 ```
 ecctl deployment kibana reallocate <cluster id> [flags]